mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 neighboring Knabbib to develop security technology that provides a protective cordon for [[Capital]] and the subsector at large.
-Naval astronomers and technologists come to Ankod to work on the ultra- secret Project Shortbow at its secure training and development facilities.
+Naval astronomers and technologists come to Ankod to work on the ultra-secret Project Shortbow at its secure training and development facilities.

 Ankod is a key stop on the Annililik Run (for more on